Jatin Sarna: Career

 After completing his acting course from Shri Ram Centre for Performing Arts, Jatin acted in several plays including Spartacus, The Seagull, Hamlet, Veer Abhimanyu, Gangster Samiti, Khidki and Maharathi.
 He has acted in more than 25 plays.
 His play Gangster Samiti got tremendous response from both the audiences and critics.
 He acted in the television series Zindagi Dot Com, Faujji...The Iron Man and Kyunki Jeena Isi Ka Naam Hai.
 He also appeared in a TV commercial for Murugappa Group.

 Jatin's first film role came in director Rakesh Ranjan Kumar's Dear Friend Hitler (2011), which was released as Gandhi to Hitler in India.
 He next appeared as Javed in Oass in 2012.
 In the same year he acted in a short film, A Perfect Murder, which won numerous awards at the Delhi 48 Hour Film Project including Best Actor award for Jatin.
-He then made brief appearances in films like Chor Chor Super Chor, O Teri and Unfreedom, however none of the films could garner the needed attention.
+He then made brief appearances in films like Chor Chor Super Chor, O Teri and Unfreedom.

 In 2015, he bagged a key role in Zeishan Quadri's Meeruthiya Gangsters, which had an ensemble cast including Jaideep Ahlawat, Aakash Dahiya, Nushrat Bharucha, Sanjay Mishra and Mukul Dev.
 His portrayal of Sanjay 'Foreigner' in the film got him rave reviews.
 In 2016, he appeared in writer director Sanjeev Sharma's Saat Uchakkey as Babbe Tashni.
 Despite having a stellar cast of Manoj Bajpayee, Vijay Raaz, Kay Kay Menon, Annu Kapoor and Anupam Kher, the film failed to impress the critics as well as the audiences.